Convicted Former Sports Coach Faces new Sexual Abuse Charges

 We know how difficult it can be to speak out about any kind of abuse, especially if you’ve been keeping it to yourself for years or even decades.
 You might be feeling worried about bringing up traumatic memories, or that it’s too late to do anything about the abuse you experienced.

-Our Abuse Solicitors have many years of combined experience in helping survivors of non-recent abuse.
+Our Child Abuse Solicitors have many years of combined experience in helping survivors of non-recent abuse.
 We understand that every person will have different circumstances and needs, we will tailor our service and communication to make sure you feel as comfortable and supported as possible throughout the claims process.

 If you experienced abuse a long time ago, don’t be deterred from pursuing legal action.
 We’ll work hard to collate as much as evidence as we can to support your claim and help you to access the support and compensation you deserve.
 Call us on 0808 239 1287, because when you’re ready to talk, we’re ready to listen.